MRLintern/churn_prediction/README.md

 ### Instructions

-* Get the project:
-  `$ git clone https://github.com/MRLintern/churn_prediction.git && cd churn-prediction`
+* `$ git clone https://github.com/MRLintern/churn_prediction.git && cd churn-prediction`
 * `$ jupyter notebook`

 You can copy/type in the code into cells and then run them.